There are moments in life that don’t feel dramatic on the outside…

 I spoke my goodbyes.

-There things in this house that I just can’t take with me.”
+There are things in this house that I just can’t take with me.”

 And here is the most important part….